 If you are a survivor of a qualifying sponsor and you remarry, and the remarriage is later terminated by death, divorce, or annulment, you may reestablish CHAMPVA eligibility.

-When a CHAMPVA-eligible beneficiary turns 18 they must submit proof to CHAMPVA of full-time enrollment in an educational institution for benefits to continue.
+When a CHAMPVA-eligible beneficiary turns 18 they must submit proof of full time school enrollment to CHAMPVA for benefits to continue.

-A veteran's primary family caregiver may also be eligible for CHAMPVA if they aren't entitled to care or services under a health care plan.
+A veteran's primary family caregiver may also be eligible for CHAMPVA if they aren't entitled to care or services under another health care plan.

 CHAMPVA is always the secondary payer to Medicare.
 If you are eligible for Medicare, at any age and for any reason, you must enroll in Medicare Part A and Medicare Part B to keep your CHAMPVA benefits.
 Social Security Administration documentation of enrollment in both Part A and Part B is required by CHAMPVA.